Project-Counter/cop5/source/appendices/d-handling-errors-and-exceptions.rst

 While only a single Exception can be returned for a non-200 HTTP status code, the Exceptions element in the report header allows to return multiple Exceptions with HTTP status code 200, both in JSON and tabular reports.
 If the COUNTER API server detects multiple errors, including some with a non-200 HTTP status code, it MUST only return a single Exception with a non-200 HTTP status code, preferably the one with the lowest Exception Code.

-Note that no COUNTER report should be empty without an appropriate Exception.
-That is, reports must contain at least one metric.
+Note that COUNTER reports without usage MUST include an appropriate Exception.
+That is, reports without an Exception must contain at least one metric with a count.

 The COUNTER API Specification defines the general JSON format for Exceptions as follows: